All may be fair in love and war, but in employee-employer relationships?

 Will the United States follow these trends?

-The National Association of Professional Background Screeners (NAPBS) said in this CNN article that, in the past, some employers asked job applicants for social media passwords, but states pushed back.
+The National Association of Professional Background Screeners (NAPBS) said in this CNN article that, in the past, some employers asked job candidates for social media passwords, but states pushed back.
 Some banned that practice or proposed legislation to do so.
 In 2016, right-to-privacy laws were up for consideration in at least 15 states.

 Diving into the world of social media seems like an easy answer, especially when you’re curious about a candidate.
 But even a quick peek at social media can expose a business to risk.
 Generally, it’s better to skip social media screening in favor of professional screening.